% tpm2_create(1) tpm2-tools | General Commands Manual

 The data file to be sealed, optional.
 If file is -, read from stdin.
 When sealing data only the TPM_ALG_KEYEDHASH algorithm with a NULL scheme is allowed.
 Thus, -G cannot be specified.

-The input policy file, optional.
+The input policy file or a hex string, optional.

 The output file which contains the public portion of the created object, optional.